 Articulating the string more often with the pick helps to articulate hammer ons and pull offs that happen right after the picked note.
 This sets a benchmark for how articulate the notes need to sound.

 Watch the video to see this tip in action.

 After the benchmark is established, begin to pick the string less to challenge your fretting hand more.

 Want to improve your fretting hand finger independence?
-Download this free eGuide to master fretting hand finger independence for guitar, so your playing starts to feel effortless and you stop struggling to play guitar the way you want.
+Download this free eGuide to master fretting hand finger independence for guitar, so your playing starts to feel effortless and you play legato guitar technique as fast as you want.

-Legato Guitar Practice Tip 2: Increase The Difficulty Of The Hardest Parts Of Your Legato Licks
+Legato Guitar Technique Practice Tip #2: Increase The Difficulty Of The Hardest Parts Of Your Legato Guitar Licks

 - Repeating the challenging part of the lick twice.

 - Practicing the lick unplugged.